Port de dead.

 A dockyard!
 Lothal traded with the chiefdoms down south, and across the Arabian sea with the Mesopotamians.

 The excavation report.

 Double burial.
-One person present at the museum, claiming to be a "historian", referred to this as an instance to sati!
-(It wasn't)
+Someone at the museum, claiming to be a "historian", referred to it as sati!
+(It isn't, Of course.)